therealozp/class-notes/swe review.md

 **weaknesses**:
 - unable to show technical details, so not easy to use in a technical sense,
 - not object-oriented in nature.
-- tends to get confused with classes
+- packages in a class diagram tends to get confused with classes
 - dependencies can become circular.

 ## chapter 4